Xiaokang2022/tkintertools-docs/3.0/documents/core/containers.md

     size: tuple[int, int] = (1280, 720),
     position: tuple[int, int] | None = None,
     *,
-    title: str | None = '',
+    title: str | None = None,
-    icon: str | None = '',
+    icon: str | enhanced.PhotoImage | None = None,
     **kwargs,
 ) -> None: ...
 ```
-Main window
+Main window.

-In general, there is only one main window
+In general, there is only one main window.
+But after destroying it, another
+one can be created.

-* `size`: the size of the window, default value is 1280x720(px)
+* `size`: size of the window
-* `position`: the position of the window, default value indicates that location is random
+* `position`: position of the window, based on the upper left (nw)
+corner.
+And negative numbers are based on the bottom right (se) corner.
-* `title`: the title of the window, default value is an empty string
+* `title`: title of the window, default value is `"tk"`
-* `icon`: the icon of the window, default value indicates no icon, `None` indicates tk icon
+* `icon`: icon of the window, default value is the icon of tk
 * `**kwargs`: compatible with other parameters of class `tkinter.Tk`